EXCLUSIVE-White House backs 2030 milestone on path to net zero grid

 In a statement, the National Rural Electric Cooperative Association said the administration's 2035 goal was "overly ambitious."

-The country's grid is currently just 40% clean, but getting to 80% by 2030 can be achieved with existing technologies at no additional cost to ratepayers in every region because the cost of renewables and batteries have come down so much, according to a new analysis by researchers at Energy Innovation and the University of California, Berkeley. (read more)
+The country's grid is currently just 40% clean, but getting to 80% by 2030 can be achieved with existing technologies at no additional cost to ratepayers in every region because the cost of renewables and batteries has come down so much, according to an analysis by researchers at Energy Innovation and the University of California, Berkeley. (read more)

-The policy has support from members of both parties in Congress, though Republicans have not embraced the administration's aggressive timeline due to concerns that it will drive up costs and kill jobs in fossil fuel industries.
+The policy has support from members of both parties in Congress, although Republicans have not embraced the administration's aggressive timeline due to concerns that it will drive up costs and kill jobs in fossil-fuel industries.

 Democrats could pass a CES with a simple majority as a revision of budget legislation if the CES sets a 2030 target, since reconciliation measures must fall within a 10-year window.